Register your Information for Free Stone Samples Sent Express to You!

 • Quartz tiles are engineered to provide a consistent look and superior strength.
 They are non-porous, stain-resistant, easy to maintain, and suitable for indoor and outdoor use.

-• Travertine is characterized by distinctive veining and warm hues.
+• Travertine is characterised by distinctive veining and warm hues.
 It’s versatile for floors and walls but requires sealing due to its porous nature.

 Factors to Consider When Choosing Stone Tiles